 including white, green, black and autumn purple ash.
 To date, the

-is present in 22 U.S. states as well as Canada and has killed more than
+is present in 31 U.S. states as well as two Canadian provinces and has

 With the help of the U.S. Forest Service grant, state forestry agencies